barneyb/johann/documentation/docs/language/control-flow.md

 ```

 Only eight levels of nesting are supported.
 If you go deeper, you'll probably run into memory corruption.
 Break your function into smaller, simpler pieces.

-Semicolons are required to terminate statements which don't take a block.
-Blocks are _not_ statements as is normal in C-family languages; they're parts of the `if` and `while` syntax.
-As well as not establishing scope, you can't have anonymous blocks (they would be of zero value).
-This will change, so don't abuse it.